Our governing body at Rolleston contains members who come from a variety of different backgrounds enabling a wide skill set.

 My name is Karen Lambert.
 I live on the Eyres Monsell estate and I am a stay at home Mum of 5 children.
 Over 10 years ago when my children were at Rolleston I became a parent governor.
 I am now Chair of governors and I have enjoyed seeing the school change over time.
 My time as a governor involves working with staff and my fellow governors to ensure that all parents/carers and children are happy with the school.
 I believe every child is entitled to the best education and at Rolleston we like to help your children become happy, confident, successful individuals.

-My name is Mark Durkin, I'm also a Deputy headteacher and Designated Safeguarding Lead (DSL) here at Rolleston and have been a Governor since 2014.
+My name is Mark Durkin, I'm a Deputy headteacher here at Rolleston and have been a Governor since 2014.
+I am also an Academy Counsellor at Kestrel Mead Primary School.
 I am committed to the improvement of our school and understand that its role in the community is essential.
 Our children are absolutely fantastic and deserve the best we can give them.
 By sitting on this governing body, I can help our children even more to become happy, confident and successful individuals!

 My name is Rebecca Hubert and I am Foundation Stage Lead here at Rolleston.
 I have been a Staff Governor for over 8 years and in school I am also responsible for our School Council and community links.
 I started at Rolleston as a newly qualified teacher (NQT) 14 years ago and am passionate about ensuring our children achieve their potential.